Management and Oversight

 Board of Executive Officers

-JBS’ Board of Executive Officers is its managing executive body.
-Executive officers are the company’s legal representatives and are responsible for its internal organization, decision making, and daily operations, as well as the implementation of the general policies and guidelines periodically established by the Board of Directors.
-The Executive Board also oversees the execution of the company’s sustainability strategy across its global operations.
+The JBS Board of Executive Officers is its managing executive body.
+Executive officers are the company’s legal representatives, responsible for JBS’s internal organization, decision making, daily operations, and the implementation of general policies and guidelines periodically established by the Board of Directors.
+The executive board also oversees the execution of the company’s sustainability strategy across its global operations.

 Risk Management

-JBS has a global risk management team that operates under its own board, the Risk Control Board, and has direct access to the company’s senior management through the Financial and Risk Management Committee that advises the Board of Directors.
-It has been created to track the variables and factors that the company is exposed to related to financial issues, including market, credit, and liquidity, and non-financial issues, such as socio-environmental matters.
-Climate change, for example, is one of the risks monitored.
+JBS has a global risk management team that operates under its own Risk Control Board, which has direct access to the company’s senior management through the Financial and Risk Management Committee that advises the Board of Directors.
+This team was created to track the factors and variables that could expose the company to financial issues such as market, credit, and liquidity risks, and non-financial issues such as socioenvironmental matters like climate change.

-The Risk Control Board is charged with detecting, monitoring, assessing, and mitigating financial risks inherent to the company’s operations.
-Based on the Commodities and Financial Risk Management Policy approved by the Board of Directors, the Risk Control Board also helps operational units identify and monitor the risks posed by their own activities, with assistance from expert professionals and dedicated systems.
+The Risk Control Board detects, monitors, assesses, and mitigates financial risks inherent to the company’s operations.
+Based on the Commodities and Financial Risk Management Policy approved by the Board of Directors, the Risk Control Board also assists operational units in identifying and monitoring the risks posed by their activities, with assistance from expert professionals and dedicated systems.

-Within Pilgrim’s, our newly formed ESG Committee assists the Pilgrim’s Board of Directors in overseeing the company’s environmental, social and governance policies, strategies, and programs, such as climate change impact, energy conservation, human rights, diversity and inclusion, and employee health, safety and well-being.
-Through its oversight role, the committee works to ensure the company’s approach and funding are designed and implemented by Pilgrim’s executive officers and other senior managers in a manner consistent with the company’s ESG goals and are functioning properly.
+Within our subsidiaries, the Pilgrim’s ESG Committee assists the Pilgrim’s Board of Directors in overseeing the company’s environmental, social, and governance policies, strategies, and programs.
+These include climate change impact, energy conservation, human rights, diversity and inclusion, and employee health, safety, and well-being.
+Through its oversight role, the committee helps ensure that Pilgrim’s executive officers and other senior managers design, fund, implement, and execute programs consistent with the company’s ESG objectives.

 Category